ryrych/haxorz_10.15/README.md

 ### Opening Github pull request with hub

-`hub pull-request` and you don't have to open Github page.
+`hub pull-request` and you don’t have to open Github page.

 See [git pull-request][3] documentation for more info.